Ganges dam project stumbles on Indian flooding fears

 “We are keen to implement the proposed Ganges Barrage Project.
 Funding could be managed with government-to-government negotiations,” said Zhao Yang, business development manager for Hydrochina Corporation.

-The Ganges Barrage would create a reservoir 165 km long, covering 62,500 hectares and with a capacity of some 2.9 billion cubic liters of water.
+The Ganges Barrage would create a reservoir 165 km long, covering 62,500 hectares and with a capacity of some 2.9 billion cubic litres of water.

 According to the minister, the water would be diverted to 26 districts through 123 regional rivers.